 Member of Network Committee since 2016

 The International Blue Cross is the non-governmental umbrella organisation that represents the work of its around 40 national member organisations at the international level.
-Each of these organisations is independent and dedicated to further the mandate of the Blue Cross movement as articulated in its vision and mission, according to specified standards of professional ethics and core Blue Cross values - namely respect, dignity, solidarity, inclusiveness, and care for others.
+The members are all independent, non-denominational Christian associations and dedicated to further the mandate of the Blue Cross movement as articulated in its vision and mission, according to specified standards of professional ethics and core Blue Cross values - namely respect, dignity, solidarity, inclusiveness, and care for others.

 All Blue Cross national member organisations are required to adhere to a set of membership criteria agreed by the General Assembly.
 These criteria cover: